RKKoranteng/blog/_posts/2019-03-24-oracle-rdbms-18c-silent-installation-on-rhel-7.md

 for dsk in `ls /dev/oracleasm/disks/*`; do echo 'initializing ',${dsk}; dd if=/dev/zero of=${dsk} bs=4096 count=1; done
 ```

-Adjust your Linux kernels as needed for your environment by adding the necessary entries and values in the /etc/sysctl.conf.
+Adjust your Linux kernels as needed for your environment by adding the necessary entries and values in the `/etc/sysctl.conf`{: .filepath}.
 Reload the updated Linux kernels by running the following command:
 ```bash
 sysctl -p
 ```

-Adjust system resources available to oracle and grid OS user process by adding the necessary enrties and values in the /etc/security/limits.d/oracle-database-preinstall-18c.conf.
+Adjust system resources available to oracle and grid OS user process by adding the necessary enrties and values in the `/etc/security/limits.d/oracle-database-preinstall-18c.conf`{: .filepath}.

 Install the following required OS packages required for RHEL 7.
 ```bash